SAST vs. DAST: what is the difference and how to combine the two?

-As with most other areas of software development, the solution is to use test automation to find the weak points in your source code, which bad actors will inevitably find and exploit.
+As with most other areas of software development, the solution is to use test automation to find the weak points in your source code and overall application security, which bad actors will inevitably find and exploit.

 Static application security testing (SAST) is a white-box testing methodology.
 In software engineering, white-box testing evaluates a range of static inputs, such as documentation (requirements, design, and specifications) and application source code to test for a range of known problems.
 As a form of automated static testing, a SAST tool scans your source code and related dependencies (frameworks and libraries).
 During the scan, the tool refers to a predefined set of rules to detect issues and vulnerabilities, marking their exact location.
 SAST tools are easy to integrate into a CI/CD pipeline.
 This means the scanning process can be launched as soon as a team member commits code to a source code repository, such as GIT.